Baddaboo/ClassicKit/README.md

 - Please let me know if you have any questions or comments!
 I'd also love to chat about design or tech nostalgia 🙂

 ## Disclaimer
 I do not claim ownership of the assets or logos used in this project.
-Internet Explorer is a registered trademark of Microsoft Inc.
+Windows and Internet Explorer are registered trademarks of Microsoft Inc.

 ## License
 MIT